Boor History, Family Crest & Coats of Arms

 The surname Boor was first found in Holland, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in Amsterdam, an ancient 13th century town held by the Lords of Amstel.
 Giesebrecht II built a castle there.
 Geisbrecht III built the dam to keep out the sea.
 It is first mentioned in charters of 1275 when Floris IV, the count of Holland granted its charter.
 It became a city of great mercantile wealth and held great art treasures.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into a most influential family.

-Important Dates for the Boor family
+Early History of the Boor family

 This web page shows only a small excerpt of our Boor research.
 Another 85 words (6 lines of text) are included under the topic Early Boor History in all our PDF Extended History products and printed products wherever possible.